top of page

 Driver Market Shake-Up

 There is no shortage of off-season intrigue ahead of Season 12.
-The newly formed Citroën Racing has joined the championship, signing Nick Cassidy and Jean-Éric Vergne, while Taylor Barnard steps into Vergne’s former seat at DS PENSKE.
-Felipe Drugovich joins Jake Dennis at Andretti Formula E, and Antonio Félix da Costa switches to Jaguar TCS Racing, partnering Mitch Evans.
+The newly formed Citroën Racing has joined the championship, signing Nick Cassidy and Jean-Éric Vergne.
+Meanwhile, Taylor Barnard steps into Vergne’s former seat at DS PENSKE.

-Elsewhere, Norman Nato returns to Nissan Formula E alongside reigning champion Oliver Rowland, while Josep Maria Martí makes his Formula E debut with CUPRA Kiro, joining Dan Ticktum.
+Felipe Drugovich joins Jake Dennis at Andretti Formula E, while Antonio Félix da Costa switches to Jaguar TCS Racing, partnering Mitch Evans.
+Elsewhere, Norman Nato returns to Nissan Formula E alongside reigning champion Oliver Rowland.
+Additionally, Josep Maria Martí makes his Formula E debut with CUPRA Kiro, joining Dan Ticktum.

 Season 12 Calendar Highlights